skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 The authenticator is the session key from the AS-REP encrypted with our kerberos secret.

+The TGT is a session key along with other metadata encrypted with the KDC's kerberos secret, typically the krbtgt user's password.

+The sname is the SPN of the service that we're authenticating to.

-To verify the authenticity of the request, the KDC will begin by decrypting the authenticator with the client's kerberos secret and the TGT with the KDC's secret.
-The KDC will recover a session key from both the authenticator and the TGT.
+To verify the authenticity of the request, the KDC will begin by decrypting both the authenticator and TGT recovering a session key from both.
 If the session keys are the same then the request is authentic.

 Once authenticated, the KDC will create a ST for the sname we provided and a session key.
-The ST is encrypted with the service's kerberos secret.
+The ST contains information from the TGT along with other meta data such as the user's groups.
+The ST is encrypted with the service owner's kerberos secret.
 In this case `ws01$@rayke.local`.
 Once encrypted the KDC will make an TGS-REP. The contents of this response are both the session key and ST encrypted with the user's kerberos secret.

 `getTGT.py` processes this response and writes the ccache to disk.
 We can assign this to the `KRB5CCNAME` environment variable and successfully authenticate to the service.